ivanearisty/Vault/Temp Slides.md

 <small>

-1.  **Performance:** General improvements to speed when loading things in.
+1.  **Real Data:** Find a way to get validation data that is not just 2 years.
 2.  **Control:** Add user defined controls for spatial tolerance parameters in the UI.
 3.  **Control pt2:** Drag and drop shapefiles that take stuff from user.